dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * interface SequencedCollection<E> extends Collection<E>
 * SequencedSet<E> extends SequencedCollection<E>
 * interface SequencedMap<K, V> extends Map<K, V>
-Before for set you have to use `LinkedHashSet/SortedSet`, now you can use these new collections
+Before for set you have to use `LinkedHashSet/SortedSet`, now you can use these new collections.
+Now with this collections you get access to first/last element, by adding/removing either first/last element.
+And traversal order is guaranteed.

 4. Into ZGC (from java 15) - generation support added, now you can use flag and run `java -XX:+UseZGC -XX:+ZGenerational ...`
+5. `Vector API` - new API under `jdk.incubator.vector` for quick calculation on vectors if CPU supports it.
+Some CPU natively supports such compilation, so we can use it for fast compilation.
+You can achieve same results with scalars.
+For example if you want to add 2 int arrays and store resulsts in third array, you can do normal loop and create new array.
+So if CPU supports `SIMD`, then addition of 2 arrays may happen during one CPU cycle.

 ###### Java 25
 Java 25 is LTS version that was released in September 2025, and would be supported until September 2033